dynatrace-oss/unguard/docs/DEV-GUIDE.md

     skaffold run --detect-minikube
     ```

-    - With **Kind** the images will be moved automatically to the cluster:
+5. Access the frontend through your browser
+    There are currently two option for local deployment:
+    * 5.1 Deployment via ingress
+    * 5.2 Deployment via port forwarding

+    For full functionality support 5.1 is recommended.

+    #### 5.1 Deployment via ingress
+    Make sure to deploy the right ingress-nginx resource.
+    Note: The current ingress resources are incompatible with v1.0.0

+    For kind simply run:
       ```sh
-    skaffold run
+        kubectl apply -f ./docs/dev-env/kind/ingress-nginx.yaml
       ```

-4. Access the frontend through your browser

-    #### Deployment via ingress
     For local development you can use the skaffold profile localdev

     ```sh
      skaffold run -p localdev
     ```

     This will apply the local Ingress resource and expose the frontend and the ad-service to the host `unguard.kube`.
-    To excess the resources, make sure to access `unguard.kube` to your `127.0.0.1` via your hosts file:
+    To excess the resources, make sure to link `unguard.kube` to `127.0.0.1` via your hosts file:

     ```shell
       # unguard local deployment
       127.0.0.1 unguard.kube